Cannibal Corpse: Torture, A Skeletal Domain and Red Before Black (2012–2019)

-Violence Unimagined and Chaos Horrific (2020–present)
+Violence Unimagined and Chaos Horrific (2020–2025)

 Cannibal Corpse entered the studio in June 2020 to begin recording their fifteenth studio album.
 On February 1, 2021, the band announced that the album, Violence Unimagined, would be released on April 16.
 They released a music video for the song "Inhumane Harvest" from the album in February.
 The music video was largely inspired by the Saw movie franchise.
 The band also announced that live guitarist Erik Rutan has officially joined the band full-time.

 In early 2022, the band toured the US with Whitechapel and Revocation.
 In fall of 2022, the band toured the US with Dark Funeral, Immolation and Black Anvil.

 By January 2023, Cannibal Corpse had begun working on their sixteenth studio album, which was listed by Revolver magazine as one of the "55 Most Anticipated Albums" of the year.
+The band toured Europe in the spring of 2023 with support from Ingested and Dark Funeral.
 On June 22, 2023, the band released a new single "Blood Blind" and announced their next record, Chaos Horrific, would be released on September 22, 2023.

-In 2023, the band toured the US on a co-headlining tour with Mayhem, along with Gorguts and Blood Incantation.
+In the fall of 2023, the band embarked on a co-headlining US tour with Mayhem, along with Gorguts and Blood Incantation.
 The band toured Europe in the fall of 2024 with Municipal Waste and Immolation.
-During this tour, Erik Rutan's house suffered "catastrophic" damage from Hurricane Helene, which forced him to leave the tour early.
+During this tour, Erik Rutan's house suffered catastrophic damage from Hurricane Helene, which forced him to leave the tour early.
 The band completed the tour with Barrett assuming all guitar duties.

 The band toured the US with Meshuggah and Carcass during the spring of 2025.
-In April, a couple made headlines after getting married during Cannibal Corpse's set on the Pittsburg stop of this tour.
+This included a performance at the Sonic Temple music festival in Columbus, Ohio in May 2025.
+In April, a couple made headlines after getting married during Cannibal Corpse's set on the Pittsburgh stop of this tour.
+Webster recalled the event later that year to the Los Angeles Times: he had met the party at a bar while eating with friends before the show.
+They told him about the plan, but he didn't understand because of the noise and thought it would be a marriage proposal.
+They learned of them getting married in the mosh pit the next day.

 The band announced a headlining tour of the US for the fall of 2025 with support from Municipal Waste and Fulci.
 Full of Hell was later added to the tour.
+Rob Barrett did not participate in the tour, and was substituted by former The Black Dahlia Murder guitarist Brandon Ellis.

+Upcoming seventeenth studio album (2026–present)

+In March 2026, drummer Paul Mazurkiewicz confirmed that Cannibal Corpse is taking a break from live activities and will begin working on their seventeenth studio album soon.